GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 This conic projection was designed by the Alsatian mathematician Johann Heinrich Lambert (1772) and has been used extensively for mapping of regions with predominantly east-west orientation, just like the Albers projection.
-Unlike the Albers projection, Lambert’s conformal projection is not equal-area.
+Unlike the Albers projection, Lambert's conformal projection is not equal-area.
 The parallels are arcs of circles with a common origin, and meridians are the equally spaced radii of these circles.
 As with Albers projection, it is only the two standard parallels that are